letscontrolit/ESPEasy/docs/source/Rules/Rules.rst

 Internal variables
 ------------------

-A really great feature to use is the 16 internal variables.
+A really great feature to use is the internal variables.
 You set them like this:

 .. code-block:: none

  Let,<n>,<value>

-Where n can be 1 to 16 and the value an float.
+Where n must be a positive integer (type ``uint32_t``) and the value a floating point value.
 To use the values in strings you can either use the ``%v7%`` syntax or ``[var#7]``.
 BUT for formulas you need to use the square brackets in order for it to compute, i.e. ``[var#12]``.

+.. note: The number for ``n`` used to be limited to 1 ...
+16, but this limit has been removed in builds made after 2021-01-09.

+If you need to make sure the stored value is an integer value, use the ``[int#n]`` syntax. (i.e. ``[int#12]``) The index ``n`` is shared among ``[var#n]`` and ``[int#n]``.

+On the "System Variables" page of the web interface all set values can be inspected including their values.
+If none is set, "No variables set" will be shown.

+If a specific system variable was never set (using the ``Let`` command), its value will be considered to be ``0.0``.

+.. note: Interval variables are lost after a reboot.
+If you need to keep values that will survive a reboot or crash (without loosing power), please use a dummy task for this.

 Averaging filters
 -----------------